GibraltarSoftware/Gibraltar.Agent.NLog2/README.md

 If you find minlevel="Trace" too voluminous for normal collection, the minlevel may be set at "Debug" instead.
-Also, see the example App.config file in the Gibraltar.Agent.NLog project, and consult the <a href="http://www.nlog-project.org/config.html">NLog configuration documentation</a> as needed.
+Also, see the example App.config file in the Gibraltar.Agent.NLog project, and consult the [NLog configuration documentation](http://nlog-project.org) as needed.

 Make sure to log something to Loupe early in your application to load the Loupe Agent and initialize its automatic monitoring features.
 For example:</p>